Hemolytic Uremic Syndrome – Quick Consult

 • The diagnosis of HUS should be considered in a patient with a recent history of diarrhea who presents with decreasing urine volume despite being adequately hydrated.

-• The diagnosis of HUS should be considered in a patient with a recent history of diarrhea who presents with signs of a multisystem disorder, and/or neurological symptoms.
+• The diagnosis of HUS should be considered in a patient with a recent history of diarrhea who presents with signs of a multisystem disorder and/or neurological symptoms.

-• Antibiotics are not effective except for certain forms cause by Shigella dysenteriae.
+• Antibiotics are not effective except for certain forms caused by Shigella dysenteriae.
 Antibiotics may increase the risk of developing HUS in children with E coli 0157:H7 colitis.
 Bactrim may increase verotoxin production by E coli 0157:H7.

-• Mortality rate is between 5 and 15%.
+• Mortality rate is between 5% and 15%.

 • 85% of children with HUS recover after supportive therapy alone.